 Sip on Mojitos & Enjoy Live Music at Little Havana’s Ball & Chain

 No trip to Little Havana is complete without a stop at the iconic nightclub, Ball & Chain.
 Known for its live music and famous performers including Billie Holiday, this venue is a must for those who want a peek into Miami’s history.
-This was one of the few locations where African Americans were allowed to play Jazz back in the day.
+This was one of the few locations where non-whites were allowed to play Jazz back in the day.

 While enjoying the music, sip on an authentic Cuban mojito.
 Made with mint and white rum, this drink will have you smiling and dancing in no time.
 If you stop by on the weekends, I highly recommend a table reservation for you and your friends.
 This place is popular and a lot of fun!